vtexdocs/help-center-content/docs/known-issues/en/possible-errors-in-change-orders-notification-in-the-ui-api-and-gateway.md

 Initially we do not have a workaround, however, it is worth mentioning that some scenarios we will be able to adjust manually, such as if the registration of change orders occurs in the gateway and does not occur in the Marketplace or fulfillment order interaction and in the API as well.
+However, we suggest using the new Change V2, since the effort went into creating this new feature.